bengoechea/H2Q-Thermodynamic-Error-Mitigation/EXPECTATIONS.md

 ## Honest Assessment
 **Where we are:**
 - Strong QEC-layer validation (15 runs, multiple backends)
-- Novel approach (hysteresis + alpha timing) with measurable impact
+- Novel approach (hysteresis + control-layer augmentation; implementation details withheld in the public repo) with measurable impact
 - Reproducible analysis framework for competitive benchmarking

 **What's missing:**